 We’ve used chicken breasts in this recipe but you could also use other parts of the bird.
 Dark meat is also fine.
 In fact, we prefer it but as this dish is already heavy on the oil (fat) content, we decided to make it a little lower in calories by using healthy chicken breasts.

-To make this recipe truly Peruvian, serve with sweet and spicy ají amarillo sauce and fragrant limes.
+To make this recipe truly Peruvian, serve with sweet and spicy ají amarillo sauce or ají verde green sauce and fragrant limes.
 For us, lime is the essential smell of simple Peruvian food.
 And it adds a nice fresh tang to the heavy (but incredibly tasty) fried meat pieces.
 You can serve with sweet potatoes (a native tuber to Peru) or yucca, as we’ve described in the recipe.
 Yucca is a native plant from further north in the Americas but it’s now very popular in Peruvian cooking so it makes a great starchy addition to this simple fried chicken recipe.

 Ingredients: What you will need